alexromanov/alexromanov.github.io/_posts/2021-08-01-blockchain-testing-challenges.md

 **Knowledge.** To develop and test blockchain-based applications, engineers need to know about various domains (technical, non-technical, legal).
 But it is hard to find people with such knowledge on the market.
 E.g., in our company, test engineers need to know distributed systems, cryptography, blockchain, testing, programming, math, finance.

-**Variety.** You can't just "learn" one blockchain: there is an ecosystem of tools for each particular blockchain.
-Some blockchains use unique programming languages for smart contracts ([Solidity](https://docs.soliditylang.org/en/v0.8.6/) for Ethereum or [Plutus](https://plutus.readthedocs.io/en/latest/plutus/tutorials/plutus-playground.html) for Cardano) - so you need to learn them too.
+**Variety.** For now it is almost [40 different blockchains](https://docs.google.com/spreadsheets/d/1OO06RZ7vw8-Hij8ZxB68FaRYRtQEz3GifnLDNwW8sTs/edit#gid=1051902784) available on the market.
+You can't just "learn" one blockchain: there is an ecosystem of tools for each particular blockchain.
+Some blockchains use well-known programming languages like C++, Go, Javascript or Java for implementing smart contracts.
+Another - use their unique programming languages ([Solidity](https://docs.soliditylang.org/en/v0.8.6/) for Ethereum or [Plutus](https://plutus.readthedocs.io/en/latest/plutus/tutorials/plutus-playground.html) for Cardano) - so you need to learn them too.

 **Standards.** Additionally, there is a lack of guiding procedures, standards, or strategies in designing, developing, and testing blockchain-based applications